javo0101/introGIS/lessons.md

 Let’s change the attribute so that it shows the percent Black population of New York City’s neighborhoods.

-1. Under **Choose an attribute to show**, select “BINHP” which stands for Black Non-Hispanic Population.
+1. Under **Choose an attribute to show**, select "BINHP" which stands for Black Non-Hispanic Population.
 2. Click around with the Drawing Styles to see which you think works best.
 3. For this demo, let’s use the first option, which is a choropleth map style that shows the value by the intensity of the color.
 4. Let’s change the color to something different.
     - In the **Counts and Amounts** (Color) box click **Options**.
     - Click **Symbols**, and change the color.
 I’m selecting the black/white color ramp since I think it fits in with the story I’m trying to tell.
     - Once you’ve chosen your color ramp, click **OK**.
     - Optional: You can click on **Classify** if you want to change how the data is visualized and how many categories are created.
-“Natural breaks” is a good option because it increases variability between classes while decreasing it within classes.
+"Natural breaks" is a good option because it increases variability between classes while decreasing it within classes.
     - Click the **OK** button at the bottom of the Layers Panel.
     - Finally, click **Done** to save your changes to the map.
 If you don’t click Done, it will revert to what you had before.

 You should now see your maps styled with your new color ramp.
-You’ll also see the “NYCntaPerBlack” map layer in the Layers Panel.
+You’ll also see the "NYCntaPerBlack" map layer in the Layers Panel.
 And if you click on your map you’ll see a pop-up with all of the information contained in the attribute table.

 # Configuring the Pop-up
 ![the default popup](images/uglypopup1.png)

 As you’ll see, the pop-up doesn’t look very nice.
-The names won’t make much sense to the map viewer, and the viewer probably wouldn’t be interested in information like the “nta code”.
+The names won’t make much sense to the map viewer, and the viewer probably wouldn’t be interested in information like the "nta code".
 Let’s configure our pop-up so that it looks better.

-1. In the map Layers Panel, **hover over** where it has the name of the shapefile “NYCntaPerBlack”, and you will see some options appear below it--”show legend”, “show table”, “change style”, and “more options.”
+1. In the map Layers Panel, **hover over** where it has the name of the shapefile "NYCntaPerBlack", and you will see some options appear below it--"show legend", "show table", "change style", and "more options."
 2. Select **More options** (this is the three dots below the name of the map layer).
 3. Select **Configure Pop-up**.
 The Layers Panel will turn into a panel for configuring the pop-up.